SMARTMarkers/demo-patientapp/README.md

 cell.detailTextLabel?.text = result.rp_observation ?? nil
 ```

-5.3: If I want to know more about a particular report, the framework has some built in Viewers to just readily use
+#### 5.3: If I want to further explore the FHIR resource, the framework has built in Viewers that can be readily reused.

 ```swift
 if let viewer = report.rp_viewController {